bmersinli/Python-101/README.md

 # Python-101
-This is my first mini-project using Python.
+These are my first mini-projects using Python.
 Yay!